 - Do you have a Mortgage Preapproval from an approved NeighborhoodLIFT lender? https://www.nwsac.org/wp-content/uploads/2019/05/3-Approved-Lenders-Sacramento19.Final-002.pdf

-If You Answered YES to All 3 Questions, Click Here!
+If You Answered YES to Both Questions, Click Here!

-If You Answered NO to Any of the 3 Questions, Click Here!
+If You Answered NO to Either Question, Click Here!

 To start the application process for NeighborhoodLIFT down payment assistance, you will need to make an appointment to assess your eligibility for the program.
 You should schedule your Eligibility Determination Session (EDS) appointment at least 30 calendar days prior to your closing date.
 Please note that you MUST complete your EDS appointment at least 21 calendar days prior to your closing date.
 Please keep this in mind when scheduling your appointment.
 All borrowers who are on the loan must attend the EDS.
 Please read and follow the instructions below to make an appointment.